-Find out what parts you need to buy.
-A typical home theater system has speakers, a receiver, some kind of video input (like a DVD player or a game console), and a TV.
-Take stock of what you already have before you go shopping for things like speakers and receivers.
+1. Determine the necessary parts to purchase.
+A typical home theater system consists of speakers, a receiver, a video input device (such as a DVD player or game console) and a TV.
+Before shopping for speakers and receivers assess your equipment inventory.

-A receiver connects all of your devices (such as speakers, video inputs, the TV, and so on) so that your TV doesn’t have to switch inputs to use the connected devices.
-Look for a receiver that can handle all of the inputs you want to use.
-Receivers come in many shapes and sizes.
-You’ll need one with enough audio and video (like HDMI) inputs to handle all of your connected devices, as well as at least one optical audio input for your speakers.
+The receiver plays a role as it connects all of your devices (such as speakers, video inputs, the TV) together.
+By using a receiver you won’t have to switch inputs on your TV when utilizing devices.
+It’s important to choose a receiver that can accommodate all of the inputs you intend to use.
+Receivers come in sizes and shapes; ensure that you select one with audio and video (like HDMI) inputs for all your connected devices.
+Additionally make sure it has at one audio input, for connecting the speakers.